 collaboration, he wrote an article for the Double Reed; he also gave the New York premiere of Francaix's Concerto for Bassoon (piano version); (Bassoonist Harry Searing later gave the official American premiere with strings.)
 The American composer, James Lahti, has dedicated his Woodwind Quintet to Mr. Jeter.

-An Affiliate Artist at Sarah Lawrence College, he also has been a member of the adjunct instrumental music faculty at the Calhoun School and periodically substitute teaches at the Mannes School of Music Prep Division (NYC), along with his yearly summer teaching/performing at Blue Lake Fine Arts Camp in western Michigan.
+An Affiliate Artist at Sarah Lawrence College, he also has been a member of the adjunct instrumental music faculty at the Calhoun School and has periodically (substitute) taught at the Mannes School of Music Prep Division (NYC), along with his yearly summer teaching/performing at Blue Lake Fine Arts Camp in western Michigan.
 He was invited in the summer of 2001 to perform as Visiting Assistant Professor of

 Music at Indiana University (Bloomington).